TBrockster/algo-timing-framework/README.md

 ![Alt text](/screenshots/shuffle_graph.png?raw=true "my_shuffle vs .shuffle")
 </br><sub>N.B. .shuffle only appears constant due to the scale distortion caused by my much slower algorithm.
 It appears as a linear line, with a slight gradient when plotted alone.</sub>

+### To do
+ - Write more algorithms to test - https://github.com/makersacademy/course/blob/master/algorithmic_complexity/exercises.md
+ - Smooth out curves
+   - Use average of many trials (20..100)
+   - Discard top and bottom 5% from averages